We are a global higher education association dedicated to advancing faith and intellect for the common good.

 Faculty Careers - Health Professions, Faculty Careers - Other

 The Assistant/Associate Professor Professor of Nursing is responsible for the day-to-day activities of a course (i.e. grades, schedules, syllabi, calendars, etc.) as well as lecture/classroom theoretical content with practical learning experiences in clinical supervision.
 Position is tenure track with salary and rank based on candidate’s qualifications.
 Candidate must demonstrate a vital Christian faith and integrate Christian faith with teaching and learning.
-Twelve-month position to begin August 2020.
+This is a twelve-month position.

 Teaches one or more subjects within prescribed curriculum using a variety of teaching methodologies to facilitate and engage students in the learning process.